 For example, if you have HO-6 insurance and are part of a condo association, your condo’s master policy may help cover external walls and other common areas.
 If this is the case, your dwelling insurance would only protect interior walls.
 Though no matter your policy type, making sure you have an adequate combination of dwelling, personal property, liability and additional structure insurance is the best way to achieve total home wellness.

 Understanding every part of your policy is the first step to making sure you have the protection you need.
-The next step is making sure that you have an insurance company that really puts you first.
+The next step is making sure that you have a home insurance company that really puts you first.
 If you find yourself ready for that next step, give us a call and we’ll walk you through the process of changing providers.